magao-x/handbook/testbed/index.rst

   **Tip**: If you forgot the ``&`` at the end of the command and the command line is hanging, you can press ``ctrl + z`` to go back to the command line and then enter ``bg`` to put ``milkzmqClient`` in the background.

+  **Tip**: You don't have to have all the cameras loaded at once.
+You can run another instance of ``milkzmqClient`` for another camera without affecting a pre-existing instance.

   **Note**: ``milkzmqClient`` can be a little slow at times.
 If the command line is hanging and you used ``&``, try hitting ``enter`` to see if you get